 It is expected that, in order to maximise the benefit of the subject, those enrolling this way will attend each class at the required time, complete the required reading and participate in discussion.
 PEP students are required to observe the same college behavioural rules as full fee paying students.

 No reading materials are provided, and it will be necessary to purchase the set text books.
+Furthermore, you will not be eligible for access to online CSU resources.
 Alternatively, students can borrow the set texts from the St Barnabas College Library, having borrowing privileges of up to four texts for 28 days.
 Likewise, one of the other local Theological Libraries (Adelaide Theological Library, Brooklyn Park or the Australian Lutheran College, North Adelaide) could provide the necessary resources, though you will need to pay additional fees and register as a community borrower.